-Students will examine the concepts and terminology of the space environment, including the ionosphere, the magnetosphere, radiation, human factors and limitations, solar effects, near-Earth and deep space operations, propulsion systems, satellite communications systems, spacecraft design, ground control and supporting infrastructures, manning, technical support, outsourcing, and large-scale long-term space operations.
-The orbital elements within the space environment and the broad range of parameters and constraints of navigation and operations in space are explored.
+This course is designed to provide students an overview of the concepts, terminology and math thy will encounter in their Space Systems Operations Management degree Emphasis Area.
+It covers the space environment, including the ionosphere, the magnetosphere, radiation, human factors and limitations, solar effects, near-Earth and deep space operations, propulsion systems, satellite communications systems, spacecraft design, ground control and supporting infrastructures, manning, technical support, outsourcing, and large-scale long-term space operations.
+It also includes the orbital elements within the space environment and the broad range of parameters and constraints of navigation and operations in space are explored.
 Students are introduced to the mathematics of orbital mechanics and determination techniques, and learn how to calculate orbital parameters.

 Introduction and overview of satellite-based remote sensing including the evolution of national and international imagery policies and the growth of the commercial industry.
 Practical exposure to data types, imagery manipulation applications, software tools, and future technology developments is included.